sherlock1618/nasa-spacex-project/README.md

 ## Running the Tests

 To run any automated tests, run `npm test`.
 This will:
-* Run all the client-side tests: `npm test --prefix client`
+* Run all the client-side tests: `cd client && npm test`
-* Run all the server-side tests: `npm test --prefix server`
+* Run all the server-side tests: `cd server && npm test`